 Sr. Veronica is using the skills she learned from the SLDI program to turn one village's reality into a possibility.

 ASEC not only aids the marginalized, but has been a key component in helping the Teresian Sisters realize their congregation's charism of liberation.

 Reaching out to women in the rural areas, the Mother Earth Centre promotes improved nutrition and self sustainability through multiple projects.
 In this photo, farmers are cultivating moringa powder.

-SLDI Mentee Sr. Catherine Wanza creates a biogas digester plant at the Ukweli Home of Hope.
-It saves on utility costs and allows her to teach boys from the streets of Nairobi about sustainable agriculture and farming.
+SLDI mentee Sr. Catherine Wanza creates a biogas digester plant at Ukweli Home of Hope, allowing her to teach boys from the streets of Nairobi about sustainable agriculture and farming.

 Sisters in sub-Saharan Africa work tirelessly to prevent, treat and support those affected and infected with HIV/AIDS.